 Russell said he finds healthcare to be a huge issue, particularly Medicaid expansion.
 Russell said that he finds the failure to expand Medicaid to be the biggest mistake North Carolina has made in the last five years.
 He said that people should develop a better understanding of the impact it is having on the state and its people.

-Russell’s wife, Rhonda, has served as an early-childhood educator and is now currently a senior lecturer in the Department of Family and Child Studies.
+Russell’s wife, Rhonda, has served as an early-childhood educator and is a senior lecturer in the Department of Family and Child Studies.

 “My wife is passionate about early childhood so she rubs off on me a lot,” Russell said.
 “Early childhood education and issues related to it is a special skill-set that maybe I don’t have specifically, but it does live with me in the house.”

-The 93rd District seat Russell is seeking will cover both Watauga and Ashe counties.
+The 93rd District seat will cover Watauga and Ashe counties.
 Russell’s opponent is Republican incumbent Jonathan Jordan.

 Story by Brooke Bryant